upbound/docs/content/providers/provider-gcp/authentication.md

 ### Create a ControllerConfig

-The ControllerConfig creates a custom Provider service account and applies an EKS annotation to the Provider's pod.
+The ControllerConfig creates a custom Provider service account and applies an annotation to the Provider's pod.

 Create a {{<hover label="workloadCC" line="2">}}ControllerConfig{{</hover>}}
 object.
 Add an {{<hover label="workloadCC" line="5">}}annotation{{</hover>}}